bomonike/bomonike.github.io/singularity.md

 This is also known as the <strong>"Infinite" Industrial Revolution</strong> because industry, infrastructure and transportation are <strong>continuously upgraded</strong> by software and smart systems.

-The levels of AGI:
+"AI" incorporates several levels of capability:

-1. Chatbot: AI with conversational language.
+1. Chatbot: AI with <strong>conversational language</strong>.
 By OpenAI ChatGPT 3.5 in 2022.

+   Google Search lost market share to Perplexity.ai, which reads content from several sources instead of just providing links - a big time saver and improves security.

 2. Reasoners: human-level <strong>problem solving</strong> (at PhD levels).
 By OpenAI ChatGPT o3 in 2024.

+   This includes "low-code" and "no-code" solutions from AgentForce, etc.

 3. Innovators: AI that can aid in <strong>invention</strong>.
 By OpenAI in 2025.
 4. Organizations: AI that can do the work of an entire organization (negotiations, long-term planning, etc.)

-   "The next billionaire can be an organization of just one person."

 The Intelligence Explosion from the "Situational Awareness" article by Leopold Aschenbrenner:

 <img alt="agi-sit-1375x901.png" src="https://res.cloudinary.com/dcajqrroq/image/upload/v1737377788/agi-sit-1375x901_vsc5af.png" />

+AI is making worflows in all professions so easy that "The next billion-dollar unicorn company can be an organization of just one or three person."<a target="_blank" href="https://www.youtube.com/@nfxinsights">*</a>

+AI is an “unmissable opportunity to catalyse a reindustrialisation of the US” in a race against China.

-The Singularity with profound and unpredictable consequences for human civilization that few can predict today.
-“Capabilities overhang” is the phrase used Eric Schmidt [2] to refer to the risk of deploying an AI model with capabilities where we can't predict what the consequence will be.
+“Capabilities overhang” is the phrase Eric Schmidt used to refer to the risk of deploying an AI model with capabilities where we can't predict what the consequence will be.

-But that doesn't mean we don't have concerns.

-The fear about ASI (Artificial Super-Intelligence) is that a sentient AI prioritizes its own (or its owner's) needs and desires rather than humanity -- when AI's objective is to improve itself or its owner rather than humanity as a whole.
+The fear about ASI (Artificial Super-Intelligence) is that a sentient AI prioritizes its own (or its owner's) needs and desires over that of humanity.

+## The players

+* OpenAI (Microsoft)
+* Google (Gemini, <a target="_blank" href="https://www.youtube.com/watch?v=WRzYf2tETJM">Notebook LM</a>)
+* Amazon seems stuck on Machine Learning and Generative AI
+* Anthropic's Claude (<a target="_blank" href="https://www.youtube.com/watch?v=LlwlGy0PUHg">being purchased by Amazon</a>)
+* Grok (from Elon Musk) has no filters
+* <a target="_blank" href="https://www.digitaltrends.com/computing/microsoft-expanding-ai-agents-365-copilot-early-2025/">Copilot Actions by Microsoft's</a> Outlook, Teams,

+* <a target="_blank" href="https://chat.deepseek.com/">DeepSeek.com</a> thinking model (from China) is cheaper at similar performance cores.
+Open source MIT license with open weights.
+And it's self-improving due to its reinforcement learning approach.
+Its teacher models can be distilled into smaller, more specialzed student models.
+It doesn't have image generation.

 ## Large Enterprises Government